gordonwatts/func_adl_server/README.md

 # Packaging

-When building a release, package up with `helm package func_adl_server`.
+When building a release, package up with `helm package func-adl-server`.